-Entertainment industry has questions to answer after Brand allegations - Cleverly
+Russell Brand allegations mean entertainment industry has questions to answer - Cleverly

 Sunday Times media editor Rosamund Urwin, who worked on the story, told BBC Radio 4's Broadcasting House there were "a lot of questions to be answered" by TV companies.

-She said: "I think in the coming days we will see a lot more scrutiny, including in our paper, of who knew what when, and why on earth this man was continuing to go on Channel 4 shows as late as 2018/2019 when there certainly widespread rumours that would have at least needed investigating before you put him on your channel."
+She said: "I think in the coming days we will see a lot more scrutiny, including in our paper, of who knew what when, and why on earth this man was continuing to go on Channel 4 shows as late as 2018/2019 when there certainly were widespread rumours that would have at least needed investigating before you put him on your channel."

-Within hours of the allegations being published, Brand performed a scheduled comedy gig at the 2,000-capacity Troubadour Wembley Park Theatre in north-west London.
+On Saturday, Brand went ahead with a scheduled comedy gig at the 2,000-capacity Troubadour Wembley Park Theatre in north-west London.

-During the set, which lasted about an hour, Brand alluded to the accusations but did not address them directly.
+During the set, Brand alluded to the accusations but did not address them directly.
 He told the audience there were things he wanted to talk about but could not.

-On Friday, Brand released a video in which he denied "serious criminal allegations" he said were about to be made against him.
+On Friday, Brand released a video in which he denied "serious criminal allegations" that were about to be made against him.

-The actor and comedian said he had received letters from a TV company and newspaper, containing "a litany" of "aggressive attacks".

-In the video, Brand said: "Amidst this litany of astonishing, rather baroque attacks are some very serious allegations that I absolutely refute.
+The actor and comedian said he was the subject of a "co-ordinated attack" involving "some very serious allegations that I absolutely refute".

-"These allegations pertain to the time when I was working in the mainstream, when I was in the newspapers all the time, when I was in the movies, and as I've written about extensively in my books I was very, very promiscuous.
+"These allegations pertain to the time when I was working in the mainstream, when I was in the newspapers all the time, when I was in the movies, and as I've written about extensively in my books I was very, very promiscuous," he said.

 "Now during that time of promiscuity the relationships I had were absolutely, always consensual."